 This was the lesson learned that had the biggest impact on my playing.

-Taking the time to learn to speak the Jazz language rather than simply running technique in the woodshed.
+Taking the time to learn the jazz language rather than only technique.

 What Is Jazz Vocabulary

-The language of jazz is the idiomatic phrases and bite-size melodic lines that jazz musicians on all instruments speak when they improvise.
+The language of jazz is the phrases and bite-size melodies that jazz musicians on all instruments use when they improvise.